triton-inference-server/server/docs/model_configuration.rst

 Model Warmup
 ------------

 For some framework backends, model initialization may be delayed until the first inference is requested, TF-TRT optimization for example, which introduces unexpected latency seen by the client.
-The model configuration :cpp:var:`ModelWarmup <nvidia::inferenceserver::ModelWarmup>` is used to specify warmup settings for a model.
-The settings define a series of inference requests that the inference server should create to warm-up each model instance.
+The model configuration :cpp:var:`ModelWarmup
+<nvidia::inferenceserver::ModelWarmup>` is used to specify warmup
+settings for a model.
+The settings define a series of inference requests that Triton will create to warm-up each model instance.
 A model instance will be served only if it completes the requests successfully.
-Note that the effect of warming up models varies depending on the framework backend, and it will cause the server to be less responsive to model update, so the users should experiment and choose the configuration that suits their need.
+Note that the effect of warming up models varies depending on the framework backend, and it will cause Triton to be less responsive to model update, so the users should experiment and choose the configuration that suits their need.
 See the protobuf documentation for the currently available settings.